imhicihu/Temas-medievales-project/OJS.md

 ## Backup
     * Perform a manual backup when upgrading or performing maintenance

+## Theme
+    * If a Parent theme is specified, the Parent theme's template directory.
+    * The OJS or OMP template directory
+    * The `lib/pkp/templates/` directory within the application.